plblum/jivs/planning/ModelRules Designer for ValPlanning Part 2.md

 2. Server performs early security screening on hostile or suspicious input

    * If security screening stops the workflow outside the normal Jivs returned-error flow, the workflow ends here.
-   * The developer can instead convert that outcome into a `BusinessLogicError`, continue, and include it in the returned list later.
+   * The developer can instead convert that outcome into a `ExternalIssueFound`, continue, and include it in the returned list later.
 3. Server prepares the Jivs validation runtime

    * Server-side code selects the correct model rules and creates/configures the `ValidationManager`.